 I have recently refocused my activities around mentoring and coaching leaders, especially introverts.
 To support mentoring and coaching (and to assist techcomm practitioners in studying for the Certified Professional Technical Coomunicator (CPTC) exam), I developed an online Introverted Leadership community and CPTC study group using Slack.
 This leadership community has over 100 participants.
 As an STC leader, locally and for the Society, I am a passionate advocate for leadership development.
 I actively seek to develop innovative and sustainable practices to help STC communities become stronger, leading STC Rochester to Pacesetter Awards several times.
 I am an APMG Accredited Trainer for the CPTC.

-In my work as Program Manager in the Information Security Office of RIT, my goal has been to develop a strategic security awareness plan over a several year period that actively works to develop a culture of digital self defense.
+In my work as Governance, Awareness, and Training Manager in the Information Security Office of RIT, my goal has been to develop a strategic security awareness plan over a several year period that actively works to develop a culture of digital self defense.
 I work with representatives of my community to set realistic and obtainable goals and develop specific yearly plans to continue to move us forward to our end goal of changing our culture.
 Monthly plans that identify specific deliverables (tactics) that support our yearly goals.
 I teach a seminar at the EDUCAUSE Security Professionals Conference to help other universities and colleges understand how to think and act proactively and strategically in security awareness communications while reacting to and addressing whatever issues may come through the door.

 I teach university classes in Intro to Computing Security and Technical Writing and Editing at the Rochester Institute of Technology.